-There were no material contingent assets as at 30 June 2022 other than contingent payments receivable on the sale of Alaskan interests as disclosed in note 17.
+There were no material contingent assets as at 30 June 2023.

 Note 26 Commitments

 (a) Exploration

 The Group has certain obligations to perform minimum exploration work on mineral leases held.
 These obligations may be varied as a result of renegotiations of the terms of the exploration licences or their relinquishment.
 The minimum exploration obligations are less than the normal level of exploration expected to be undertaken by the Group.